latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 :::warning

 - With the SmallTransfer proxy type, transfers are limited to less than 0.5 TAO (500,000,000 RAO).
 Use the Transfer proxy type for amounts above this limit.
+See [source code: SmallTransfer limit definition](https://github.com/opentensor/subtensor/blob/main/common/src/lib.rs#L43).
 - The delegate account must hold enough funds to cover transaction fees, which are approximately 25 µTAO (0.000025 TAO).
   :::